-Alcoholic hepatitis can lead to permanent scarring in the liver.
+This condition can lead to permanent scarring in the liver.
 This scarring is called cirrhosis.
-If you stop drinking, your liver function may improve.
+If drinking is stopped before the liver is severely damaged, your liver may get better.
 You may have to make changes in your diet and adjust your medicines.

 Call 911 anytime you think you may need emergency care.
 For example, call if:

 - You have trouble breathing.

 - You vomit blood or what looks like coffee grounds.

 Call your doctor or nurse advice line now or seek immediate medical care if:

 - There is a new or increasing yellow tint to your skin or the whites of your eyes.

 - You have new or worse belly pain.

 - You have any abnormal bleeding, such as: